morganesque/ghijklmno/src/jekyll/_posts/2012-09-14-its-been-a-long-time-baby.markdown

 ---
 <!-- more -->

-<p>In which I explain why suddenly all the bits of blogging I've done over the years have now found a home here, even if that means Google will probably shun for all eternity for duplicating content or some such.</p>
+<p>In which I explain why suddenly all the bits of blogging I&#8217;ve done over the years have now found a home here, even if that means Google will probably shun for all eternity for duplicating content or some such.</p>
 <!-- more -->
 <p>There's a wonderful Mitchell and Webb sketch from their radio series in which a guy goes to heaven and is informed by the angels there that in terms of hours spent, added up, his lifes work consisted mainly of playing Minesweeper on his computer.</p>

-<p>"It's where you really put the hours in."</p>
+<p>"It&#8217;s where you really put the hours in."</p>

 <p>I was reading a blog post by someone saying that all things considered when he adds it up, probably by the end of his life it'll be his blog which will he'll consider his magnum opus.
-For similar reasons really; it's where he really put the hours in.</p>
+For similar reasons really; it&#8217;s where he really put the hours in.</p>

 <p>Of course the joke above is about the way we waste our lives on meaningless trivialities even when we know that more important things await.
 The reason this guy piqued my interest was because I'd hadn't ever really considered blogging as something more significant.
 I'd always put it down somewhere a lot closer to Minesweeper on my personal spectrum of triviality.</p>